dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 And Becki uses her medical knowledge and her understanding of how to help our CHWs navigate local perinatal care services.

-Just in the last year, with Alma and Hal, we have started a <b>Doula training program</b> and a <b>Father's program,</b> both of which are designed to support the core services that our CHWs are providing to participating familites.
+Just in the last year, with remarkable effort on the part of all of us, we have started a <b>Doula training program</b> and a <b>Father's program,</b> both of which are designed to support the core services that our CHWs are providing to participating familites.

 With this team and with these efforts to keep developing our local program, we are contributing in important ways to National Healthy Start, which was established by HRSA way back in 1991.